cloudmesh/classes/_sources/i523/2017/course/lifestyle.rst.txt

 items can be other people, products in a store, movies, jobs, events, web pages etc. We present this as "yet another optimization problem".

-.. todo:: Saber, The slides or videos are going to be updated
+.. todo:: Thomas, The slides or videos are going to be updated

           Video: https://youtu.be/rymBt1kdyVU